 Step Two: Identify how your audience perceives value

-In order to communicate value to your audience, you must first be able to identify how they actually perceive value when it comes to your service.
+In order to stop competing on price and communicate value to your audience, you must first be able to identify how they actually perceive value when it comes to your service.

 Let’s use a wedding photographer as an example.
 As a customer, the first thing I would be looking for is an emotional connection to their work, brand, and website.
 Wedding photography is all about capturing special moments throughout one of the most important days of your life.
 I would want to know that my photographer has knowledge of how to do this in a way that connects with me.